endjin/Endjin.RecommendedPractices.Bicep/docs/adr/0001-last-mile-deployment-orchestration.md

 1. **Barrier to entry** - for someone unfamiliar with the scripted framework, it becomes an additional hurdle of understanding that needs to be overcome
 1. **Maintenance** - code that supports the wider orchestration concerns detailed in the Context section must be maintained
 1. **Direct permissions to config/secrets** - the identity running the scripted framework will require direct permissions to query the required configuration and secrets stores
-1. **Deployment identity handling** - for processes that require certain tasks to be
+1. **Deployment identity handling** - for processes that require certain tasks to be run under different identities (i.e. separation of security responsibilities), the orchestration framework will require direct access to those credentials as well as implementing the mechanism for arbitrarily switching identities

-### Azure Resource Manager Deployment Scripts
+### Azure Resource Manager Deployment Scripts (Embedded)

 This represents a straight-forward usage of the Azure Resource Manager Deployment Scripts feature.